Pembrokeshire

 • Cresselly Arms Cresswell Quay SA68 0TE Telephone(01646) 629904

 Situated on the Cresswell River this 250 year old, ivy-covered hostelry seems like a throwback to the Victorian age.
 The homely farm kitchen interior, where a roaring fire burns in the hearth, is a haven for locals and visitors alike.
 Accessible by boat from the Milford Haven estuary at high tide, the pub also lies on a series of interesting walking routes.
 This is a beer-only pub (no food served), but the landlord sometimes arranges riverside barbecues on Summer weekends.
-Pembrokeshire CAMRA Pub of the Year 2015.
-Please check winter opening times before visiting in winter
+Pembrokeshire CAMRA Pub of the Year 2015 and 2024, and now the Cresselly Arms has been voted CAMRA Pub of the Year for the whole of Wales!
+Please check opening times before visiting in winter

 • Croesgoch